py2ai/py2ai.github.io/_posts/2023-03-02-what-is-svd.md

 title: What is SVD
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  In this tutorial we will learn what is Singular Value Decomposition (SVD) and run it in python
+description:  In this tutorial we will learn what is Singular Value Decomposition (SVD) and run it in python
 ---

 # Singular Value Decomposition